PhilT/fsharp-reference/README.md

 Compile the F# project in `src`

 #### `./run`
-Converts FSX files to HTML and places them in `output/`
+Converts FSX files to HTML and places them in `output/`.
+Also, generates the article index for electricvisions and matter-game and the index menu data for fsharp-reference.

 #### `./start <website>`
 Run a local development web server on one of the following ports: